phelanjo/fermy/README.md

 # README

-~~ Fermy ~~
+### ~~ Fermy ~~

   This application is in development by Brian Christensen and Ben Nesbit.

-  It is a "Brewer's Log" application that will allow the user to log and access information about their brewing process including:
+  It is a "Brewer's Log" application for any and all things fermented that will allow the user to log and access information about the brewing process including:

     * type of ingredients used
     * amount of ingredients used